-In October 2009, whilst living in Seville in southern Spain, I fell in love with a German man.
+In October 2009, whilst living in Seville in southern Spain, I fell in love with a German man who lived in Freiburg.

-I’d never been to Germany before, I could barely speak the language, and as embarrassed as I am to admit it, I’d never even heard of the Black Forest… But nevertheless following my heart, I packed my bag and made my way to Freiburg.
-After a couple of years teaching English, working behind a bar and intensively learning German, I got offered the opportunity to start up and run a vegetarian and vegan restaurant in the former Mexican establishment El Paso, which we renamed El Haso.
+I’d never been to Germany before but regardless, I packed my bag and made my way to the South West of Germany.
+After a couple of years teaching English, working behind a bar, and intensively learning German, I got offered the opportunity to start up and run a vegetarian and vegan restaurant in the former Mexican establishment El Paso, which we renamed El Haso.

-While running my own catering business, I began giving cookery classes to kids and teenagers at Bensels Kochschule.
+Alongside running my own catering business, I began giving cookery classes to kids and teenagers at Bensels Kochschule.
 Not long after that, I also started helping out at the school in the evenings.
-Each evening I was totally swept away with how much I was learning about the basics of cooking.
-How to properly chop an onion, or easily peel a garlic clove, or how much salt I should have in my pot of boiling water to blanch vegetables….
-(A LOT, by the way!!)
-And, although I felt very confident with vegetarian and vegan cuisine, it became very clear to me that I was missing basic and important ways to refine my cooking skills.
+During those evenings I started to realise how much I didn’t know yet about the basics of cooking.
+How to properly chop an onion, or easily peel a garlic clove, or how much salt I should have in my pot of boiling water to blanch vegetables!
+It became very clear to me that I was missing the foundations in which I could build up on to refine my cooking skills.

 I needed to become a qualified chef.
 To do so, I had to do an apprenticeship.
 But where?
 I was 30 and not your typical apprentice, so it seemed appropriate that I also didn’t do a ‘typical apprenticeship’.
 I started to train as a chef in June 2016 with Ben Kindler and Sebastian Bertram as my teachers at Bensels Kochschule.

 Eventually I had to choose between providing Kindergarten meals and my apprenticeship, so I chose to finish my apprenticeship.